h0mbre/h0mbre.github.io/_posts/2020-04-04-Fuzzing-Like-A-Caveman.md

 I must also mention that [Brandon Faulk's](https://twitter.com/gamozolabs) [fuzzing streams](https://www.youtube.com/user/gamozolabs/videos) are incredible.
 I don't understand roughly 99% of the things Brandon says, but these streams are captivating.
 My personal favorites so far have been his fuzzing of `calc.exe` and `c-tags`.
 He also has this wonderful introduction to fuzzing concepts video here: [NYU Fuzzing Talk](https://www.youtube.com/watch?v=SngK4W4tVc0).

 ## Picking a Target
 I wanted to find a binary that was written in C or C++ and parsed data from a file.
 One of the first things I came across was binaries that parse Exif data out of images.
+We also want to pick a target with virtually no security implications since I'm publishing these findings in real time.

 From `https://www.media.mit.edu/pia/Research/deepview/exif.html`, ***Basically, Exif file format is the same as JPEG file format.
 Exif inserts some of image/digicam information data and thumbnail image to JPEG in conformity to JPEG specification.
 Therefore you can view Exif format image files by JPEG compliant Internet browser/Picture viewer/Photo retouch software etc. as a usual JPEG image files.***